ibrdrahim/ecommerce_dummy/README.md

 ## Additional Features

+### - Responsive UI
+- The app's user interface is designed to support both portrait and landscape orientations, providing a seamless experience on various device types and screen sizes.

 ### - Handling Loading, Error States, and Lost Internet Connection
 - Implement functionality to refresh the data automatically once the internet connection is reestablished after being offline.
 - Implement mechanisms to gracefully handle loading states when fetching data.